 2. Quinoa and Amaranth Supercharged Breakfast

-For those of you who can't live without oatmeal, this breakfast bowl — which features a combo of oats and quinoa — is the best of both worlds.
+For those of you who can't live without oatmeal, this quinoa breakfast bowl — which features a combo of oats and quinoa — is the best of both worlds.

-And with ground flax seeds, which are easier to digest than whole ones, you'll get a hearty dose of belly-filling fiber and heart-healthy omega-3s, Bonnie Taub-Dix, RDN, creator of BetterThanDieting.com and author of Read it Before You Eat it: Taking You from Label to Table, tells LIVESTRONG.com.
+"And with ground flax seeds, which are easier to digest than whole ones, you'll get a hearty dose of belly-filling fiber and heart-healthy omega-3s," says Bonnie Taub-Dix, RDN, creator of Better Than Dieting.

-3. Chia and Quinoa Blueberry Breakfast Parfait
+3. Chia, Blueberry and Quinoa Breakfast Parfait

 Between the crunchy chia seeds and quinoa, you're also getting 14 grams of filling protein that'll keep your belly rumbles at bay until lunchtime.